adarsh1021/simple-cms/README.md

 Some use cases I can think of for simple use cases are blogs, copy on websites, message / job boards, news feeds that update in realtime, handling live scores for sports or other events or any real time system that reuqires information to be broadcasted.

+## How Supabase is Used

+- Supabase Auth for authentication.
+- Store the data and relationship between projects, collections and items in PostgreSQL tables.
+- Supabase realtime to broadcast changes to items.
+- [WIP feature] Supabase storage for handling media uploads. (not sure if this will be done before the hackathon ends)

 ## Usage

 The first step is to create project.
 A project is the top level in the logical information heierarchy.
 Examples - My Blog, Supabase Launch Week Updates, Jobs at Supabase, High School Football Tournament etc..